FAIR State Search Guide

 Know when in-person inspection is worth it

 Furniture can be difficult to evaluate from a few photos.
-Local inspection is useful when scale, construction, repairs, finish, surface condition, replacement hardware, access, or stakeholder timing creates appraisal risk.
+Local inspection is useful when scale, construction, repairs, finish, surface condition, replacement hardware, access, or stakeholder timing creates risk.

 • Choose local inspection for large case furniture, dining suites, upholstery condition, veneer loss, refinishing questions, insect damage, structural repairs, or whole-house estate inventories.